Intense air raids on edge of Syria’s rebel-held Idlib

-BEIRUT (AP) — Activists and a war monitoring group say Syrian government and Russian warplanes have targeted the southern edge of Idlib province with a series of airstrikes, ratcheting up the military pressure on the densely populated rebel-held bastion.
+BEIRUT (AP) — Syrian government and Russian warplanes on Saturday targeted the southern edge of Idlib province with an intense wave of airstrikes and shelling, activists and a war monitoring group said, ratcheting up the military pressure on the densely populated rebel-held bastion.

-The intense air raids come a day after Iran and Russia backed a military campaign in the rebel-held area despite Turkey’s pleas for a cease-fire.
-Turkey has troops and observations points that ring Idlib.
+The intense air raids came a day after Iran and Russia backed a military campaign in the rebel-held area despite Turkey’s pleas for a cease-fire.
+Turkey has troops and 12 observations points that ring Idlib.

-The Britain-based Syrian Observatory for Human Rights reported more than 30 air raids Saturday on a number of towns and villages in southwestern Idlib and adjacent northern Hama province, an area targeted over the last few days and that overlooks government-controlled areas.
+State-run Al-Ikhbariya TV said the government was retaliating against overnight shelling from rebel-held areas on a government-held town in Hama province, south of Idlib.
+The shelling late Friday in Mhradah killed nine civilians, according to state media.

-Schools were shut in Khan Sheikhoun, an area under attack, because of the raids, the Observatory reported.
+But the government and Russian raids targeted a wide swath of rebel-held area in the southern edge of the rebel-held enclave that includes most of Idlib province and northern Hama province.

 Most Read Nation & World Stories